ocaml-multicore/ocaml5-tutorial/README.md

 # OCaml 5 Tutorial

-A hands-on tutorial on the new concurrency and parallelism features in OCaml 5.
+A hands-on tutorial on the new parallelism features in OCaml 5.
 The tutorial was run in May 2022.

 ## Installation